 If you would like to use results from XenoSite Quinone Formation Predictor in your publications, please cite the following paper:

 Despite significant investment of resources, around 40% of drug candidates are discontinued due to toxicity, often arising from reactions between electrophilic drugs or drug metabolites and nucleophilic biological macromolecules, like DNA and proteins.
 The resulting adducts for DNA may cause gene dysregulation and modifications of the code, while protein adducts can disrupt normal biological functions and induce harmful immune responses.
 Knowledge of the likelihood of adductive reactions would provide critical insights on their probable role in biological dysfunction, and thus, we modeled the reactivity of molecules to DNA and protein along with common screening traps for electrophiles, i.e. cyanide and glutathione.
-A deep convolution neural network was trained on literature data to accurately predict both sites and probability of reactivity for molecules.
-On the site level, cross-validated predictions had AUC performances of 89.8% for DNA and 94.4% for protein.
-Furthermore, the model separates molecules electrophilically reactive with DNA and protein from unreactive molecules with cross- validated AUC performances of 78.7% and 79.8%, respectively.
-On both the site- and molecule-level, the model’s performances significantly outperformed reactivity indices from the quantum modeling literature.
-Moreover, we developed and applied a selec- tivity score to assess preferential reactions with the macromolecules as opposed to the common screening traps.
-For the entire data set of 2803 molecules, this approach yielded totals of 257 (9.2%) and 227 (8.1%) molecules predicted to be reactive only with DNA and protein, respectively, and hence those that would be “missed” by tra- ditional screening approaches.
-Site of reactivity data is an underutilized resource that can be used to not only predict if molecules are reactive, but also show where they might be modified to reduce toxicity while retaining efficacy.
+A deep convolution neural network was trained on literature data to accurately predict both sites of reactivity (SOR) and molecular reativity.
+Cross-validated predictions predicted with 89.8% AUC DNA SOR, and with 94.4% AUC protein SOR.
+The model also separated molecules electrophilically reactive with DNA and protein from nonreactive molecules with cross-validated AUCs of 78.7% and 79.8%, respectively.
+The model’s performances significantly outperformed reactivity indices from the quantum modeling literature, at both the site- and molecule-level.
+Moreover, we designed a selectivity score that predicts preferential reactions with the macromolecules, compared to common screening traps.
+Across the whole data set (2803 molecules), these scores summed to 257 (9.2%) and 227 (8.1%) molecules predicted to be, respectively, reactive only with DNA and protein, and therefore not detected by common screening assays.
+SOR of reactivity modeling across diverse chemicals is a pioneering approach that can be used to not only predict molecular reactivivity, but also suggest subtle structural modifications to minimize toxicity while retaining efficacy.

 If you would like to use results from XenoSite Reactivity Predictor in your publications, please cite the following papers: